0xPolygon/cdk-contracts-tooling/README.md

 ### RPCs

 Some commands require using RPC endpoints.
-There are multiple ways to import this endpoints, but all of them require to:
+There are multiple ways to import these endpoints, but all of them require to:

 1. Copy paste `rpcs.example.toml` into `rpcs.toml`
 2. Edit the new file to include your RPC configurations (the file has comments to make the needed changes comprehensible)